Was I denied the opportunity to review “the evidence gathered”? What is “the evidence gathered”? Is it whatever Harvard says it is?

 Relatedly, Harvard says nothing in the P&P guaranteed me the right to “litigation style discovery.”
 But I didn’t seek the benefits available in litigation, such as cross-examining witnesses or demanding production of documents not gathered by the FRB.
 All I sought was what the P&P did promise, namely that whatever evidence the FRB gathered, I’d get it too in order to be able to respond.
 See my Opposition, pages 12-13.

 Harvard’s broader theme is that my request for recordings, transcripts, and other evidence is in some way extraordinary.
 Not so.
 If a bank denies a person’s credit card application, the bank is required by law to provide the reason including the underlying credit report.
 Surely decisions about my career deserve at least as much care as a credit card application.
 Meanwhile, circulating evidence is routine in other HBS processes.
 I well remember instances in which HBS leaders brought serious disciplinary charges against MBA students.
-In preparation for those discussions, faculty were asked to read multiple binders of evidence and analysis—with further appendices available for those who wanted additional detail.
+In preparation for those discussions, faculty were asked to read a binder of evidence and analysis—with a second binder of appendices available for those who wanted additional detail.
 Binders of evidence were appropriate then, and sharing the evidence was at least as appropriate for the investigation about me.
 Yet when it came time for the 2017 FRB report about me, somehow the FRB saw fit to attach not a single interview transcript, not a single email, and not any other evidence either.
-That’s not right, not normal for HBS, and, most fundamentally, not permitted by the P&P.
+That’s not right, not normal for HBS, and most fundamentally, not permitted by the P&P.

 Harvard says the evidence it provided should be accepted as sufficient